kapilpokhrel/eater-8bitemu/README.md

 ## Featerus
 - Ncurses graphics
 - Assembler (You can directly load assembly file)
-- Allows to step through each instruction or each clock pulse
+- Allows to step through each instruction or each clock pulse (each microcode)
 - Shows CPU information and memory contents
 ## Installing
 Ncurses should be installed.
 (It is probably already installed.)